-Generic drugs have gotten a bad reputation in the Caribbean, perhaps because some generics come from India and a lot of people are not convinced that the quality of these drugs is good.
-Let’s explore the reasons why...
+Generic drugs have gotten a bad reputation in the Caribbean, perhaps because a lot of people are not convinced that the quality of these drugs is good, depending on the source.

 First of all, what is a generic?